swospam0418/Transformer-for-Etch/README.md

 ```

-Running the script will train on a small synthetic dataset and then display a
+Running the script expects an input CSV file in the format described in
-heatmap of the positional encodings as well as the attention weights for an
+`attention_model.py`.
+It will display a heatmap of the positional encodings as
-example recipe, giving a quick look at how steps interact.
+well as the attention weights for an example recipe, giving a quick look at how
+steps interact.

 This repository does not include a dataset.
 You must provide your own